blackletum/EZ2-COOP/README.md

 Things like sprays don't work at the moment.
 X is bound by default for voice chat (yes voicechat works!)
 Y is bound for chat which also works!
+I tried to replace the icon for within Steam and when you launch the mod itself, but I can't quite figure it out for whatever reason.
+Help would be appreciated.

 I need to figure out how to change the "Start Server" dialog to show EZ2COOP as the name and to remove mounted HL2 maps that could cause a good bit of issues if you try to play (or just dumb ones like backgrounds)